mttcohack/MTTCohackContainers/readme.md

 This challenge will cover the basics of containers and container runtimes, and get you familiar with the components of the application we will use throughout this hack.

+Please visit the [Before the CoHack](./beforecohack/)  page to see te requirements

 ## Description

 Build the API and Web images in this repository and store them in your ACR, test application first on local machine and then in Azure.